Updated: Jan 22

-From inside the world of men, such darkness can only be seen as senseless— either that, or some form of retribution, a matter of divine justice, or karma, if you will.
+From inside our world, such darkness is seen as senseless— either that, or as some form of retribution, a matter of divine justice, or karma, if you will.
 Yet so seldom is it either.
 There will always be those among us ready to take up a collection, and shape the proceeds into a golden calf.
-In this way our praise can be given to something static, something we can secure with our own hands and ultimately something completely powerless to terrify.
+In this way our praise can be given to something static, something we can secure with our own hands and ultimately, something completely powerless to terrify.

 “The people stood far off, while Moses drew near to the thick darkness where God was.” —Exodus 20:21

 At a safe distance from Mt.
 Sinai, God’s purposes remained obscured, hidden by thick darkness.
 Job, on the other hand, found himself suddenly plunged into his.
 Job’s friends drew near, but were soon forced to distance themselves from him.
 They could not and would not understand God’s purpose in this horror except through one who had suffered and emerged once again, and Job would emerge, with a knowledge and relationship as indestructible and true as the Eternal Life, Himself.

 We often pity the man who enters into the darkness, but in the end, he or she emerges forever richer... yes, richer and more thoroughly steadfast than the many who stand far off.
 Like Moses and Job, people of faith have always been chosen for a purpose deeper and more narrow than what the bravest of natural men could ever suffer.